 The AFC's analysis is inconsistent with the numerous studies demonstrating that noise levels substantially below 80 dBA may negatively impact wildlife.
-(Shannon et al. 2016) Additionally, the AFC's reliance on the 80 dBA threshold is not wholly supported by Dr. Robert J. Dooling's testimony because Dr. Dooling did not expressly endorse an 80 dBA threshold.

-In fact, two years after providing his testimony for the Huntington Beach Energy Project, Dr. Dooling and other experts identified appropriate thresholds of significance as part of the "Technical Guidance for Assessment and Mitigation of the Effects of Traffic Noise and Road Construction Noise on Birds" developed for CalTrans.
+(Shannon 2016) Additionally, the AFC's reliance on 80 dBA threshold for Yuma's Ridgeway Rail is not wholly supported by Dr. Robert J. Dooling's testimony because Dr. Dooling did not expressly endorse a 80 dBA threshold.
+In fact, two years after providing his testimony for the Huntington Beach Energy Project, Dr. Dooling and other experts identified appropriate thresholds of significance as part of "Technical Guidance for Assessment and Mitigation of the Effects of Traffic Noise and Road Construction Noise on Birds" developed for CalTrans.
 (CalTrans 2016)

-- 231. Provide the range of noise frequency levels (Hz) that would be generated by Project construction equipment. - 232.
-Provide the range of noise frequency levels (Hz) that would be generated during Project operations. - 233.
-Provide the sound pressure (dB) and frequency levels (Hz) that would be generated by the Project's wells. - 234.
-Provide the sound pressure (dB) and frequency levels (Hz) that would be generated by the geothermal plant. - 235.
-Provide all supporting documentation for the 80 dBA noise threshold for birds, other than the Huntington Beach Energy Project testimony by bird hearing expert Robert Dooling, Ph.D. - 236.
-Explain whether the Applicant analyzed the Project's noise impacts during construction and operations on burrowing owls based on the audiogram of the species, or the composite average for owls if the specific audiogram of burrowing owls is unknown. - 237.
-If the Applicant performed this analysis, please provide the analysis. - 238.
-State the noise threshold level for impacts to other wildlife taxa (e.g., mammals).
+- 228. Provide the range of noise frequency levels (Hz) that would be generated by Project construction equipment. - 229.
+Provide the range of noise frequency levels (Hz) that would be generated during Project operations. - 230.
+Provide the sound pressure (dB) and frequency levels (Hz) that would be generated by the Project's wells. - 231.
+Provide the sound pressure (dB) and frequency levels (Hz) that would be generated by the geothermal plant. - 232.
+Provide all supporting documentation for the 80 dBA noise threshold other than the Dr. Dooling's testimony in the Huntington Beach Energy Project. - 233.
+Explain whether the Applicant analyzed the MBGP's noise impacts during construction and operations on burrowing owls based on the audiogram of the species or the composite average for owls if the specific audiogram of burrowing owls is unknown.
+If so, provide all supporting documentation. - 234.
+Explain whether the Applicant analyzed the MBGP's masking impacts on Yuma Ridgway's rail and other special-status wildlife.
+If so, provide all supporting documentation.

-239. State the maximum noise levels of steam blows during construction of the Project without a temporary silencer and with a temporary silencer.
+- 235. State the noise threshold level for impacts to other wildlife taxa (e.g., mammals). - 236.
+State the maximum noise levels of steam blows during construction of the MBGP without a temporary silencer and with a temporary silencer.

 - CEC 2014 California Energy Commission.
 2014 Jun 30.
 AE Southland Development, LLC's Opening Testimony Preliminary Identification of Contested Issues, and Witness and Exhibits Lists: FSA Comments.
 Huntington Beach Energy Project.
 Docket No. 12-AFC-02. - CalTrans 2016 Dooling RJ, Popper AN.
 2016.
 Technical Guidance for Assessment and Mitigation of the Effects of Traffic Noise and Road Construction Noise on Birds.
-The California Department of Transportation, Sacramento, CA. Available Online At: https://dot.ca.gov/-/media/dotmedia/programs/environmental-analysis/documents/env/noise-effects-onbirds-jun-2016-a11y.pdf. - Dooling, et al. 2019 Dooling RJ, Buehler D, Leek MR, Popper AN.
+The California Department of Transportation, Sacramento, CA. Available Online At: https://dot.ca.gov/-/media/dot-media/programs/environmental-analysis/documents/env/noise-effects-on-birds-jun-2016-a11y.pdf. - Dooling 2019 Dooling RJ, Buehler D, Leek MR, Popper AN.
 2019.
 The impact of urban and traffic noise on birds.
 Acoustics Today 15(3):19-27. - Ortega 2012 Ortega CP.
 2012.
 Effects of Noise Pollution on Birds: A Brief Review of Our Knowledge.
-Ornithological Monographs 74:6-22. - Pater, et al. 2009 Pater LL, Grubb TG, Delaney DK.
+Ornithological Monographs 74:6-22. - Pater 2009 Pater LL, Grubb TG, Delaney DK.
 2009.
 Recommendations for improved assessment of noise impacts on wildlife.
-The Journal of Wildlife Management 73(5):788-795. - Shannon, et al. 2016 Shannon G, McKenna MF, Angeloni LM, Crooks KR, Fristrup KM, Brown E, Warner KA, Nelson MD, White C, Briggs J, McFarland S. 2016.
+The Journal of Wildlife Management 73(5):788-795. - Shannon 2016 Shannon G, McKenna MF, Angeloni LM, Crooks KR, Fristrup KM, Brown E, Warner KA, Nelson MD, White C, Briggs J, McFarland S. 2016.
 A synthesis of two decades of research documenting the effects of noise on wildlife.
 Biological Reviews 91(4):982-1005.